asurcodes/amperage/README.md

-# ⚡ Amperage ⚡
+# ⚡ Amperage theme ⚡

-This project aims to be an SEO optimized, minimal theme for blogging.
+This project aims to be an SEO optimized, minimal theme for blogging using GoHugo.

 ## Features